Category

 Why Junior High Students Thrive in Small English Classes

-Junior high students face unique challenges—self-consciousness, academic pressure, and developmental changes.
+Junior high students in Fujieda face unique challenges—self-consciousness, academic pressure, and developmental changes.
 Discover how small classes transform anxiety into confidence and build critical skills for high school success.

 Read more →